denisemartini/ModPop/log_ModPop_analysis.md

 p, s, v                        ## [27] [output_formats]: Output formats (see docs)
                                ## [28] [pop_assign_file]: Path to population assignment file
 ```
-I will need to modify the barcodes file that I used for the demultiplexing in sabre, specifically to invert the order of columns
+I will need to modify the barcodes file that I used for the demultiplexing in sabre, specifically to invert the order of columns.
 ```bash
 cp alignment/barcodes.txt ./barcodes.txt
 cat barcodes.txt | awk -F '\t' '{print $2, $1}' | tr ' ' '\t' > ipyrad_barcodes.txt